 This Friday is the Night of Typing Furiously.
 It was original planned as an all-night event.
 We were ambitious.
 It mostly winds down around 3-4 AM.
 But from 9 PM on November 16 to around 3 AM on November 17, we'll be back in the back room at the Denny's at University (281) and 75 for a hardcore write-in to give your word counts a much-needed boost.
 There will be sprints, and there will be prizes.
 It's a good time to catch up to 25,000 or pad your word count for when the holidays come and other things might distract.

 Remember, despite our word sprints, NaNoWriMo is a marathon.
 Take care of yourself.
 Drink water.
 Don't overdo the caffeine.
 Eat healthy things.
 Get some exercise (I like to write standing).
 Stretch.
 Sleep.
 Then start again in the morning.
 It's not the most romantic hobby or occupation in the world, but even in the midst of the slog, you can still be proud of what you've accomplished.

 Your Humble ML out.

-about 1 month agoI hope you're getting a lot of good sleep, engaging in healthy habits, and stretching daily in preparation for NaNoWriMo, which starts in just eleven days.
+4 months agoI hope you're getting a lot of good sleep, engaging in healthy habits, and stretching daily in preparation for NaNoWriMo, which starts in just eleven days.
 In eleven days, the insanity begins.
 In eleven days (and this is the third time I had to correct my spelling of eleven), you embark on a line-by-line journey to 50,000 words that have never existed before.
 But you'll make it so.

 Write-ins are designed to ensure you're not going on this journey alone, because quests are always more fun with companions.
 And we have some wonderful write-ins in store for you.
 If you have a few of your own, come by the forums or the North Texas Rough Writers FB page and let me know.
 I'll put it on the calendar.